zzzprojects/docs/learnentityframeworkcore.com/pages/querying/join.md

 * [2:20](https://www.youtube.com/watch?v=kw-YRVRt8cE&t=140s) — Using `join ... into` to create and project a grouped result
 * [4:25](https://www.youtube.com/watch?v=kw-YRVRt8cE&t=265s) — Showing an outer element with an empty group when no matches exist
 * [5:30](https://www.youtube.com/watch?v=kw-YRVRt8cE&t=330s) — Implementing the same grouped result with method-syntax `GroupJoin`

+### Video 4 - The 2 NEW LINQ Methods in EF CORE 10 that make Joins EASY!

+<iframe width="560" height="315" src="https://www.youtube.com/embed/0kvFnB3_a24" title="The 2 NEW LINQ Methods in EF CORE 10 that make Joins EASY!" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+Israel Quiroz provides a concise introduction to the `LeftJoin` and `RightJoin` operators available in .NET 10 and supported by EF Core 10.
+He visually explains which side of each join is preserved, demonstrates both operators in code, and executes the query to inspect the resulting data.

+The video is especially useful as a clear, practical walkthrough of the `LeftJoin` and `RightJoin` syntax and behavior, complementing the broader examples and explanations covered in the other resources in this section.

+**Key timestamps:**

+* [1:20](https://www.youtube.com/watch?v=0kvFnB3_a24&t=80s) — Visual explanation of `LeftJoin` and how it preserves the left side of the join
+* [2:59](https://www.youtube.com/watch?v=0kvFnB3_a24&t=179s) — Showing the `RightJoin` query in code
+* [3:27](https://www.youtube.com/watch?v=0kvFnB3_a24&t=207s) — Showing the corresponding `LeftJoin` query in code
+* [5:43](https://www.youtube.com/watch?v=0kvFnB3_a24&t=343s) — Inspecting the executed `RightJoin` result and the rows preserved from the right side

 ## Summary